jeffmagill/jeffmagill.dev/content/blog/boosting-my-nextjs-blogs-visibility-with-rss.md

 }
 ```

+You can see my [latest implementation](https://github.com/andymagill/dev.magill.next/blob/master/utils/feed.js) of this in the project repo.

 4. **Build for Production**: Finally, lets run the build process to kick out my jams :

 ```bash
 npm run build
 ```

-New posts and content changes will now show up in the feed.xml file, which can be checked into the project's repo or remotely generated.
+New posts and content changes will now show up in [the feed.xml](/feed/posts.xml).
+Excelsior!

 ## The Closing Tag